datagrok-ai/public/CONTRIB.md

 * **Recalculating too often**.
 In case of applications reacting to the streams of events, consider using event debouncing to allow multiple events to be fired, and then recalculating only once after that.
+* **Using DataFrame's API for number crunching**.
+For maximum performance, consider working with raw data instead.
 * **Inefficiently using memory**.
 For number crunching, one of the most important things that influences the performance is cache locality.
 Try to arrange data (usually in raw memory buffers) in such a way that your algorithm would access